 Explaining Texas v.
 U.S.: A Guide to the Case Challenging the ACA

-The Affordable Care Act’s (ACA) future continues to be uncertain as Texas v.
-U.S. (known as California v.
-Texas in the U.S. Supreme Court), remains unresolved.
+The Affordable Care Act’s (ACA) future continues to be uncertain as the law’s constitutionality will once again be considered by the U.S. Supreme Court in California v.
+Texas1 (known as Texas v.
+U.S. in the lower courts).
 This ongoing litigation challenges the ACA’s minimum essential coverage provision (known as the individual mandate) and raises questions about the entire law’s survival.
 The individual mandate provides that most people must maintain a minimum level of health insurance coverage; those who do not do so must pay a financial penalty (known as the shared responsibility payment) to the IRS.
 The individual mandate was upheld as a constitutional exercise of Congress’ taxing power by a five member majority of the Supreme Court in NFIB v.
 Sebelius in 2012.

 In the 2017 Tax Cuts and Jobs Act (TCJA), Congress set the shared responsibility payment at zero dollars as of January 1, 2019, leading to the current litigation.
-In December 2019, the U.S. Court of Appeals for the 5th Circuit affirmed the trial court’s decision that the individual mandate is no longer constitutional because the associated financial penalty no longer “produces at least some revenue” for the federal government.1 However, instead of deciding whether the rest of the ACA must be struck down, the 5th Circuit sent the case back to the trial court for additional analysis.
-In the meantime, the parties supporting the ACA have asked the Supreme Court to review the case.
-The Supreme Court will not expedite this decision, which means that, if the Court does take the case, it likely would be argued and decided in the next term and would not be resolved before the 2020 election.
+In December 2019, the U.S. Court of Appeals for the 5th Circuit affirmed the trial court’s decision that the individual mandate is no longer constitutional because the associated financial penalty no longer “produces at least some revenue” for the federal government.2 But, instead of deciding whether the rest of the ACA must be struck down, the 5th Circuit sent the case back to the trial court for additional analysis.
+However, the Supreme Court has now agreed to review the case.
+Oral argument could be scheduled as soon as October 2020, although it is likely that the Court may not issue its decision until after the 2020 election.

 The ACA remains in effect while the litigation is pending.
 However, if all or most of the law ultimately is struck down, it will have complex and far-reaching consequences for the nation’s health care system, affecting nearly everyone in some way.
 A host of ACA provisions could be eliminated, including protections for people with pre-existing conditions, subsidies to make individual health insurance more affordable, expanded eligibility for Medicaid, coverage of young adults up to age 26 under their parents’ insurance policies, coverage of preventive care with no patient cost-sharing, closing of the doughnut hole under Medicare’s drug benefit, and a series of tax increases to fund these initiatives.

-This issue brief answers key questions about the litigation as we await a decision from the Supreme Court about whether it will review the case.
+This issue brief answers key questions about the litigation as we await a decision from the Supreme Court about the ACA’s survival.

 1. Who Is Challenging the ACA?